phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 You can look at what format your file is with the `file` command.

-Navigate to (SOME DIRECTORY) and type the following:
+Make sure you're in `/home/nitrous/c4l16-cli-workshop/archiving-exercise/`, and type the following:

 `file -bi lorem.txt`

-The `-b` flag tells it to be brief, not to put the filename at the beginning of the output.
+This tells you the _type_ of the file `lorem.txt`.
+The `-b` flag tells it to be brief, which just means it won't put the filename at the beginning of the output.

-Including `-i` changes the format of its output to include (MIME type)[https://en.wikipedia.org/wiki/Media_type] along with, if applicable, the character encoding.
+Including `-i` changes the format of its output to include its (MIME type)[https://en.wikipedia.org/wiki/Media_type] along with, if applicable, the character encoding.
 To see the difference, go ahead and also type

 `file -b lorem.txt` or `file lorem.txt`

 Sometimes having the more precise output is helpful, so getting in the habit of using `-bi` is not a bad choice.

-So we know our file is UTF-8.
+So now we know our file is UTF-8.

 Look inside the file.
 There are a number of ways to do this, but my favorite is `more`.
 Here's the command for that: